The Stretch Armstrong and Bobbito Show: WKCR

 Live freestyling became an element of the show on the second episode aired on November 8, 1990, with guests MC Serch, Two Kings in a Cipher, Kurious, and AJ Damane.
 From then on freestyling became an integral part of the show, and an unsigned emcee's freestyle could get them public recognition and in many instances record deals.
-Dante Ross, then Vice President of A&R at Elektra Records, signed Ol’ Dirty Bastard after hearing his Shimmy Shimmy Ya verses on the January 28, 1993 show.
-El Da Sensei and Tame One of the hip hop group Artifacts also claim to have been signed because label reps heard their freestyles on the show.
-Stretch and Bobbito were also able to air world premiers of songs like Nas' "It Aint Hard To Tell" which aired on October 28, 1993.
+Dante Ross, then Vice President of A&R at Elektra Records, signed Ol’ Dirty Bastard after hearing his Shimmy Shimmy Ya verses on the show that aired on January 28, 1993.
+El Da Sensei and Tame One of the hip hop group Artifacts were invited up to the show when they were still called That's Them after Tame rhymed live on the air via the telephone.
+They were soon signed to Big Beat/Atlantic by Stretch, who was working at the label, and his co-worker Daddy Reef, another regular unofficial co-host of the show.
+Stretch and Bobbito were also able to air world premiers of countless songs like Nas' "It Aint Hard To Tell" which aired on October 28, 1993.

-Due to the show's twilight hours time slot on WKCR Stretch and Bobbito were unaffected by the FCC's Safe Harbor law, which allowed them to air uncensored material and converse without any feeling of restriction.
+As a result of the show's late time slot, Stretch and Bobbito were not required to censor themselves, or their guess, or the music they played, under an FCC policy known as "safe harbor."
 Lord Sear, who became a co-host of the show and served as comedic relief, took advantage of this with unabashed roasting of callers and guests, which contributed even more to the show's contrast with commercial radio.
 Celebrity guests like Rosie Perez, Rosario Dawson, and Quincy Jones also made appearances on the show.